15 Key ’90s Fashion Accessories in Every Girl’s Mini Backpack

 BackpackAccessories Clueless

 What goes around comes around, because mini backpacks are making a resurgence today — from Loungefly to Herschel, to Louis Vuitton and Dior — they’re everywhere.
 But what about the goodies inside?
-Let’s take a look at what you might have had hanging out in your cute mini backpack — you know, other than an old fortune teller or an elaborately folded note from your BFF.
+Let’s take a look at what ’90s fashion accessories you might have had hanging out in your cute mini backpack — you know, other than an old fortune teller or an elaborately folded note from your BFF.

 Everyone had at least one power bead bracelet, if not multiple to stack atop each other.
 Each color was supposed to represent particular crystals with different meanings.
 For example, the pink rose quartz was supposed to promote love, harmony, and positivity.